SusanneJandl/continuous-delivery-techdemo/README.md

   - here the following commands are used: `pip install --upgrade pip` and `pip install -r dev-requirements.txt`
     - upgrade pip
     - the install the dependencies defined in the file dev-requirements.txt in the project root directory.
+- Check code format with Black
+  - here the following command is used: `black --check . || (echo "Black found linting errors.
+Run 'black' locally, check code quality with 'flake8' and 'black --check', solve the errors, and commit the changes." exit 1)`
+    - if the check fails, a message is printed and then the exit code is set to 1 and the build fails.
+- Lint code with Flake8
+  - here the following command is used: `flake8 . || (echo "Flake8 found linting errors.
+Check code quality locally with 'flake8' and 'black --check', solve the errors, and commit the changes." exit 1)`
+    - if the check fails, a message is printed and then the exit code is set to 1 and the build fails.
 - Run tests with pytest and generate report
   - here the following command is used: `pytest --maxfail=1 --disable-warnings --junitxml=test-report.xml`
     - it defines that pytest should fail if at least 1 test fails